Chapter 10: Typical Weather

 All of this suggests a basic strategy of getting as far north and as far west as possible.
 You can only get so far west in a boat that is located on the East Coast.
 But even 20 miles can make a huge difference.
 Because the amount of fetch and the historical track record of storm damage in the region, we would not attempt to seek shelter anywhere in Pamlico Sound or the Neuse, Pamlico, or Pungo Rivers.
 As a basic strategy for a storm approaching North Carolina, you should get north of Belhaven, at a minimum.
 In many storm situations, western Albemarle Sound can be a good hideout (e.g., Chowan, Scuppernong, or Roanoke Rivers).
 A far better place to be when a tropical system is threatening the East Coast is far up one of the rivers that empties into the western side of Chesapeake Bay.
 So if your cruising plans include a romp around Chesapeake Bay in late summer or early fall, you may want to consider an escape plan that includes a dash over to the western side of the bay and a run far up one of the big rivers (e.g., York, Ware, North, Rappahannock, Potomac, or Patuxent).
 If you are cruising in the Long Island/southern New England region during hurricane season, your escape plan should probably include getting north of Cape Cod.
 This may conflict with the earlier statement about getting as far west as possible, but with a tropical system approaching the New York/New England region, you really don’t want to be anywhere on the south-facing coast of Long Island or Southern New England.
 You’ll be much better off having Cape Cod and the surrounding cold water between you and the approaching storm.

-So what if you find yourself in the wrong place at the wrong time and you are having to take quick action to prepare for a storm?
+What if you find yourself in the wrong place at the wrong time and you are having to take quick action to prepare for a storm?
 The first thing you should do is try to get your boat hauled out at a reputable boatyard.
 Statistically, you and your boat are much safer on land (with the boat strapped down) than in the water.
 The second best option is to find a hurricane hole anchorage and use your storm anchor.
 These hurricane holes usually fill up with boats a few days prior to the storm’s expected arrival, so you need to act early to secure a berth in the anchorage.
 Being on a dock, especially a fixed dock, is the least desirable option.

 Conclusion